Three Options for Managing References in Grant Proposals and Other Documents

 Accessing your papers from anywhere online

-Mendeley can be accessed online or through a desktop version.
-Mendeley also offers something called the Mendeley Web Importer that allows you to import references into your Mendeley account as you browse the web.
+Mendeley is available online or via the desktop app.
+Mendeley also offers the Mendeley Web Importer, which lets you import references into your Mendeley account as you browse the web.

 Who is Mendeley for?
 Mendeley is a good option if you want a single platform to organize references, read and annotate PDFs, establish a shared library with colleagues, and import citations into Microsoft Word.
-Mendeley’s free plan is perfect for those needing basic functionality and limited storage.
+Mendeley’s free plan is ideal for users who need basic functionality and limited storage.
 Although it doesn’t integrate with Google Docs, you can still use Mendeley to find and organize references and export a bibliography to add to your document.

-Mendeley allows you to access your library from anywhere: Windows, Mac, Linux, and all browsers.
+Mendeley lets you access your library from anywhere: Windows, Mac, Linux, and all major browsers.

 Zotero was launched in 2006 by an independent non-profit organization.
 Zotero stores your data on your computer, making it a good option if you are concerned about data privacy.
-However, please note that you will need to share your data with Zotero if you want to use its sync feature.
+However, please note that you will need to share your data with Zotero to use its sync feature.

 Zotero takes time to master.
-To help new as well as more seasoned users, Zotero provides several resources, including a community forum where you can ask questions.
+To help both new and more seasoned users, Zotero provides several resources, including a community forum where you can ask questions.
 Zotero also posts detailed user guides.
-Additionally, many university libraries have prepared resource manuals for Zotero.
-Often these resources are posted on public-facing web pages that anyone can access.
+Additionally, many university libraries have prepared Zotero resource manuals.
+Often, these resources are posted on public-facing web pages accessible to anyone.

-Zotero offers several compelling arguments on why you should use its software over similar ones like Mendeley, Endnote, and Paperpile.
-One of Zotero’s points is that the other software programs are based on open-source software created by the Zotero community.
-Additionally, Zotero receives frequent updates, something not seen with other reference managers such as Mendeley.
+Zotero offers several compelling reasons to use its software over similar tools like Mendeley, EndNote, and Paperpile.
+One of Zotero’s points is that other software programs are built on open-source code created by the Zotero community.
+Additionally, Zotero receives frequent updates, unlike other reference managers such as Mendeley.

 Select Zotero features include: